 Microsoft Research conducts both basic and applied research.
 Its researchers push the state of the art in computer science, which ultimately leads to new insights for the industry and innovative products for consumers.
-Great ideas can develop beyond Microsoft Research’s labs through a variety of technology transfer mechanisms, including its dedicated technology transfer team, product incubations, intellectual property (IP) licensing and the sale of Microsoft Research products through the online Microsoft Store.
+Great ideas can develop beyond the Microsoft Research labs through a variety of technology transfer mechanisms, including its dedicated technology transfer team, product incubations, intellectual property (IP) licensing and the sale of Microsoft Research products through the online Microsoft Store.

-Dedicated technology transfer team
+Dedicated liaison team

 Technologies developed within Microsoft Research are sometimes licensed externally through the company’s IP Ventures program.
-IP licensing is a collaborative approach to bringing great ideas to customers and driving industry innovation, product choice and market opportunity.
+IP licensing is a collaborative approach to bringing great ideas to customers and driving industry innovation, product choice, and market opportunity.

 "There are many technology transfers that take place behind the scenes at Microsoft that are not apparent to consumers.
 I wish people had more visibility into these collaborations, which take place more often than people might expect, because it makes the product story more interesting."

 IP licensing presents a tangible business opportunity to venture capitalists, entrepreneurs, and government economic development organizations to help stimulate the development of local economies and connect with the global market.
 By creating empowering new technologies, enhancing existing products and services, exploring the frontiers of computing, and using these technologies internally as well as licensing them externally, Microsoft Research not only furthers the mission of Microsoft, but brings innovative ideas and technology to customers — driving innovation throughout the industry and enabling businesses to realize their full potential.